ab70/ab70/README.md

 </div>

-### <div align="center">I'm Nurul Abrar, a full stack MERN developer. 👨‍💻 Currently working as a fuul-stack MERN developer and has remote working experience on Laravel & MERN  Currently exploring high performance JS framework like ElysiaJs🚀, and Actix-web (RUST) for high performance with memory safety feature</div>
+### <div align="center">I'm Nurul Abrar, a full stack MERN developer. 👨‍💻 Currently working as a full-stack MERN developer and has remote working experience on Laravel & MERN  Currently exploring high performance JS framework like ElysiaJs🚀, and Actix-web (RUST) for high performance with memory safety feature</div>

 - 🌱 I’m currently practicing on MERN 🗽